April 8, 2020 – Investigation Closed, Lawsuits Continue

 If you applied for or own a Capital One credit card, attorneys working with ClassAction.org would like to hear from you.

 They’re looking to start class action lawsuits against the bank in light of reports that a 2019 data breach compromised the information of more than 100 million people in the United States.
-To find out how you could participate in a class action lawsuit against Capital One, fill out the form on this page.

 What Information Was Stolen in the Breach?